Fast Estimation of the Composite Link Model for Multidimensional Grouped Counts: Applications

 \subsection{Mortality grouped by age and years}

 In this section, we present an illustrative example primarily aimed at demonstrating the computational efficiency of the proposed algorithm for estimating a PCLM, which has been reformulated to leverage GLAM arithmetic.
-Our focus here is not on evaluating the accuracy of the PCLM in recovering the latent distribution from grouped data, as this has already been demonstrated elsewhere \citep{RizziEtAlPCLM1D2015, RizziEtAlPCLM2D2018, LambertEilersBayesGrouped2009, LambertBayesBivariateCSDA2011}.
-Instead, we construct an example where the underlying distribution over single years of age and year is known.
+We construct an example where the underlying distribution over single years of age and year is known.
 We then artificially aggregate the observed counts to simulate grouped data, allowing us to focus on computational aspects.

-We use Swedish mortality data for females spanning the years 1960 to 2019, covering ages 10 to 104, i.e.~$m_1=95$ and $m_2=60$.
-Detailed data on deaths and population exposures, provided by single year of age, is sourced from the \citet{HMD2024}.
-For our analysis, we retain the original data structure for exposures while aggregating the death counts into 5-year age groups and across 5-year calendar intervals, i.e.~$n_1=19$ and $n_2=12$:
+We use ungrouped mortality data for Swedish females obtained from the \citet[HMD,][]{HMD}, spanning the years 1960 to 2019 and ages 10 to 104.
+The data are originally reported at a fine resolution, with death counts and population exposures recorded by single year of age and single calendar year.
+This structure defines a high-resolution grid of size \( m_1 = 95 \) (ages) by \( m_2 = 60 \) (years), yielding a total of 5{,}700 latent data points, which are later smoothed using a standard two-dimensional $P$-spline approach for illustrative purposes.

+For our analysis, we aggregate the original death counts into 5-year age groups and 5-year calendar intervals.
+This results in an observed dataset with \( n_1 = 19 \) age groups and \( n_2 = 12 \) time intervals, for a total of \( n_1 \times n_2 = 228 \) observed cells:

+Note that the population exposures were retained at their original fine scale and used as offsets in the model, consistent with the common availability of detailed population denominators even when mortality data are aggregated.
 Figure~\ref{fig:ActualDeathsExposures} displays the actual death counts (left panel) and population exposures (right panel) as shaded contour plots across age and time, i.e.~Lexis surfaces.
 The difference in the level of aggregation between the two datasets is clearly noticeable.

 By applying a PCLM to these data, we estimate the latent mortality, $\bm{\gamma}$, for each $m_1=95$ single year of age and $m_2=60$ calendar year.
 Figure~\ref{fig:ActualSmoothRatesYears} illustrates selected outcomes of this approach, displaying log-mortality over time for four chosen age groups.
 Unlike the Lexis surfaces, this representation reveals both the uncertainty associated with each estimated time trend (95\% confidence intervals) and the disaggregation capability of the PCLM: while observed log-rates are grouped into five-by-five age-year categories, our estimates provide continuous values for each single year and age.
 Additionally, note that to visualize observed log-rates, exposures must be aggregated to match the death data grouping level, resulting in some loss of information.
 Similarly Figure~\ref{fig:ActualSmoothRatesAges} presents observed and estimated mortality over ages.
 Here it is clear how the model is able to describe mortality age-patterns for all available years.